France’s Altice offers Brazil’s Oi 7bn euros for Portugal Telecom

 A Luxembourg court last month effectively decided that Rioforte, the main holding company of the Santo’s non-financial assets, would be liquidated, making it less likely the loan would be repaid.

-6 percent last year to 331 million euros after it hived off its participation in a Macau company.
+6 percent last year to 331 million euros after it hived off its participation in a company in Macau, China.

-The British investment fund Apax Partners as well as the Spanish and British telecoms firms Telefonica and Vodafone were also interested in Portugal Telecom.
+The British investment fund Apax Partners as well as the Spanish and British telecoms firms Telefonica and Vodafone were also interested in PT.